growgraph/GraFlo/docs/concepts/index.md

 ### Edge Attributes and Configuration

-Edges in GraphCast support a rich set of attributes that enable flexible relationship modeling:
+Edges in graflo support a rich set of attributes that enable flexible relationship modeling:

 #### Basic Attributes
 - **`source`**: Source vertex name (required)